-- To give grandparents an opportunity to show love to their children’s children
+- To allow grandparents an additional opportunity to show love to their children’s children

 - To help children become aware of the strength, information and guidance that elders can offer